Automattic/jetpack/readme.txt

 **Enhancements**

-* Blocks: offer more embedding options for the OpenTable block.
 * Dashboard widget: clarify wording in Anti-spam and Protect sections.
 * Dashboard notices: allow permanent notices.
+* Map block: add an option for toggling zoom to scroll behaviour in the published post.
 * Mobile Theme: sunset feature.
 We originally created the mobile theme feature as a fall-back when the regular theme did not include a mobile view.
 Most themes include a mobile view by default now, so the feature is no longer necessary.
+* OpenTable block: offer more embedding options.

 **Improved compatibility**